rastegarpanah/rastegarpanah.github.io/_pages/about.md

   - /about.html
 ---

-I am a data scientist with special interest in responsible AI, and monitoring and expainability of machine learning systems.
+I am a data scientist with special interest in responsible AI, and monitoring and explainability of machine learning systems.
 In recent years, I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.